TalkBank/TBDBpy/README.md

 ```

-To access clinical collections, include final argument value for auth to *True*.
-With ths final param passed as True,
+To access protected collections, include a final *True* argument value for auth.
+With ths final *True* param,
-a dialog will ask you to enter the clinical bank you are trying to access and to
+a dialog will ask you to enter the protected collection you are trying to access and to
-enter a username and password for that corpus.
-If credentials
-are incorrect, a response describing the error is returned.
+enter a username and password for it.
+If credentials are incorrect, a response describing the error is returned.

 ``` python
 aphasia_transcrips = tbdb.getTranscripts({'corpusName': 'aphasia', 'corpora': [['aphasia', 'English', 'Aphasia', 'Adler']]}, True)